Hotel Excelsior: World War II and the demise of the Excelsior

 At the beginning of World War II, Elschner fled Germany, and in 1942, the NSV (Nationalsozialistische Volkswohlfahrt), a welfare subsidiary of the NSDAP, took over ownership of the Excelsior.
 During the wartime period, the hotel became known as the "Fehling-Bunker."
 The title honoured Jürgen Fehling, the then director at the theatre in Königgrätzer Straße (today known as the Hebbel Theater).
 A sign hung over the main entrance saying "Wehrmacht-Betreuungsstelle (Armed-Forces Care Point) Gepäckaufbewahrung (Left Luggage)".

 At the end of April 1945, as the war was coming to an end, allied bombers reduced the Excelsior to a burning ruin.
 The attack left many dead and the hotel largely destroyed.
 In 1954, it was demolished completely, six years before the remains of the Anhalter Bahnhof were pulled down.
 Whether or not the underpass that connected them still exists is unclear.

 Aftermath

 Current view with Excelsiorhaus from the sixties in the background and remnants of the former Anhalter train station in the foreground.

-Between 1967 and 1972, the architect group G. Krebs and Sobotka & Müller erected a building with 500 apartments, shops, and business offices on the hotel site for the "Excelsior-Petrol Station GmbH & Co KG".
+Between 1967 and 1972, the architect group G. Krebs and Sobotka & Müller erected a building called Excelsiorhaus with 500 apartments, shops, and business offices on the hotel site for the "Excelsior-Petrol Station GmbH & Co KG".

 A hotel with the traditional name "Hotel Excelsior" is located today in the Hardenbergstraße in the Berlin district of Charlottenburg-Wilmersdorf and is managed by the hotel management company "Grand City Hotels & Resort".